loukjeab/EULYNX_SDI_OPC_UA_BL4R3/README.md

 ---

-## Appendix and References
-For detailed configurations of YAML files and implementation steps, refer to the appendix of the accompanying documentation.

----

 ## Future Outlook
 - **External Access:** Currently, the server is accessible only within the local machine.
 Future work includes enabling external access via a LoadBalancer or cloud deployment.
 - **Backup & Disaster Recovery:** Planning to implement and test backup strategies to enhance system resilience.